 Don’t kid yourself before you visit Mirth, grab your eco-friendly tote bags and get ready to shop.
-This colourful home-slash-lifestyle retail space sells furnishings, interior accessories, artwork, books, stationery, unique gifts, tableware, kitchen goods, children’s’ toys, clothing, shoes and party supplies.
-Remember those Instagram-worthy pool floats?
-I’ll take one of every style please.
+This colourful home-slash-lifestyle retail space sells furnishings, interior accessories, artwork, books, stationery, unique gifts, tableware, kitchen goods, children’s toys, clothing, shoes and party supplies.
+You know those Instagram-worthy pool floats?
+We’ll take one of every style please.

-Mirth, 3/F, Yally Industrial Centre, 6 Yip Fat Street, Wong Chuk Hang, Hong Kong, www.mirthhome.com
+Mirth, Unit A, 3/F, Yally Industrial Centre, 6 Yip Fat Street, Wong Chuk Hang, Hong Kong, www.mirthhome.com

-Skylar, 2B Kwai Bo Industrial Building, 40 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, www.skyler.hk
+Modern Classic Bicycle Company, 21/F, Heung Wan Industrial Building, 12 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, www.modernclassic.bike

 Ap Lei Pai

-A number of hiking routes pass through WCH (including Brick Hill/Nam Long Shan near Ocean Park), but one fantastic path that often gets ignored is the coastal trek from Ap Lei Chau to the smaller island of Ap Lei Pai.
+A number of hiking routes pass through Wong Chuk Hang (including Brick Hill/Nam Long Shan near Ocean Park), but one fantastic path that often gets ignored is the coastal trek from Ap Lei Chau to the smaller island of Ap Lei Pai.
 If you’re coming from WCH, hop on the tiny Ap Lei Chau ferry for a short trip across the Aberdeen Harbour before getting off at the promenade.
 Make your way for 15 minutes to Lee Nam Road near South Horizons to start the hike.
-Now you can choose to go around the island for a bit of coasteering, or up over the steep top of Mount Johnson.
+From there, you can choose to go around the island for a bit of coasteering, or up over the steep top of Mount Johnson.
 Either way, it’s a scramble down the opposite side of Ap Lei Chau towards Ap Lei Pai.
-Note: you will get wet but please make sure you cross during low tide.
+Note: you will get wet and please make sure you cross during low tide.

 Hong Kong’s granite and volcanic cliffs make for some great rock climbing, but the indoor version is now a fitness trend.
-Practiced by people of all ages and athletic abilities that may never want to bring the climbing outdoors, or who just want to learn in a safer environment.
-Actic V offers just that and a great workout.
+Practiced by people of all ages and athletic abilities who just want to learn in a safe environment, Attic V offers just that and a great workout.
 Open for adult and children courses, parties and outdoor experience days, this gym features higher and wider bouldering walls with over 100 routes.

 Pilates and yoga: check.
 Strength, cardio and high intensity interval training: check.
 Antigravity and Xtend Barre: check, check!
 This bright and comfortable studio has a wide range of fitness courses, top-notch equipment and very accommodating, professional instructors leading small classes.